 Where do I find the due dates for the completion of my lessons and examinations?

-The due dates for you to complete your examinations) are located in your Online course.
-The due dates for submitting lessons and completing your examinations) are located in the syllabus of your video Online course.
-Please refer to your Online course syllabus for specifics.
+The due dates for you to complete your lessons and examinations are located in your Online course.
+Please refer to your course syllabus for specifics.

 How do I become enrolled in a video course and how long do I have to complete that course?